PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

       ]
     EOF

 Now, when you request the information, PostgREST will automatically cast the ``area`` column to ``JSON`` format.
 Although this output is useful, you will want to use the PostGIS functions to have more control on filters or casts.
-For these cases, creating a ``view`` is your best option.
+For these cases, creating a ``function`` is your best option.
 For example, let's use some of the functions to get the data in `GeoJSON format <https://geojson.org/>`_ and to calculate the area in square units:

 .. code-block:: postgres

-  create or replace view coverage_geo as select name,
+  create or replace function coverage_geo(filter text) returns json as $$
+    select
+      json_build_object(
+          'name', c.name,
         -- Get the Geometry Object
-         st_AsGeoJSON(c.area)::json as geo_geometry,
+          'geo_geometry', st_AsGeoJSON(c.area)::json,
         -- Get the Feature Object
-         st_AsGeoJSON(c.*)::json as geo_feature,
+          'geo_feature', st_AsGeoJSON(c.*)::json,
-         -- Calculate the area in square units st_area(c.area) as square_units from coverage c;
+        -- Calculate the area in square units 'square_units', st_area(c.area)
+        )
+    from coverage c
+    where c.name = filter;
+  $$ language sql;

-  -- Create another view for the FeatureCollection Object -- for the sake of making the examples clearer create or replace view coverage_geo_collection as
+  -- Create another function for the FeatureCollection Object -- for the sake of making the examples clearer create or replace function coverage_geo_collection() returns json as $$
     select
       json_build_object(
           'type', 'FeatureCollection',